richardsrandall/richardview/docs/tutorial_1.rst

 * Run each function in a list of interlock functions, specified when the dashboard is built, to perform any safety or status checks

 This is all done with a simple event-driven framework, with both the graphical interface and the event-driven functionality implemented in Python's built-in tkinter library.
+RichardView runs Tkinter within the asyncio framework (using the async-tkinter-mainloop library), which means that certain tasks can be run asynchronously, such as updating interface fields after a serial device responds.
-The code doesn't use multithreading or asynchronous libraries like asyncio.
-This keeps things simple, but also means that when writing widgets, we must beware of any 'blocking code' that could bog down the system and potentially cause it to crash.
+However, the code doesn't use multithreading, which means that when writing widgets, we must beware of any 'blocking code' that could bog down the system and potentially cause it to crash.
+More details on this are in the 'Writing Your Own Widgets' tutorial.

 Processing Logged Data
 **********************